Ford announces new CEO as it eyes bigger electric push - RFI

 Hackett, 65, will hand over the job to Farley, 58, on October 1, but stay on as a special advisor through March 2021.
 Farley joined Ford in 2007 after a long tenure at Toyota and currently serves as chief operating officer.

-Hackett joined Ford in 2017 from furniture company Steelcase and was known for his skills in turning around struggling organizaitons.
+Hackett joined Ford in 2017 from furniture company Steelcase and was known for his skills in turning around struggling organizations.

+Ford Chairman Bill Ford said during a briefing with reporters that Hackett's mission at the outset of his appointment included preparing the company for a successor.

-Hackett has overseen some major shifts at the 117-year-old Detroit auto staple, including phasing out most sedan models and launching the Mustang Mach-E, an all-electric sport utility vehicle built on one of the auto industry's most iconic brands.
+Hackett has overseen some major shifts at the 117-year-old Detroit auto staple, including phasing out most sedan models in the US market and launching the Mustang Mach-E, an all-electric sport utility vehicle built on one of the auto industry's most iconic brands.

+Both moves drew scrutiny, with some analysts pointing out that ending sedan-building in the truck-centered US market alienated some customers, and some design mavens decrying the Mustang's makeover into a suburban-oriented mainstay.

+The company's share price has fallen through most of Hackett's tenure amid questions over the company's long-term direction.

 © 2020 AFP